Joana Marchão

-Joana Filipa Gaspar Silva Marchão (born 24 October 1996) is a Portuguese professional footballer who plays as a defender for Italian Serie A club Parma and the Portugal women's national team.
-She has previously played for CA Ouriense and Sporting CP.
+Joana Filipa Gaspar Silva Marchão (born 24 October 1996) is a Portuguese professional footballer who plays as a defender for Swiss club Servette and the Portugal women's national team.
+She has previously played for CA Ouriense, Sporting CP and Parma.

 Club career

 In July 2022, Marchão left Sporting CP after six years, signing a two-year contract with Serie A newcomers Parma.

 International career

 Marchão has been capped for the Portugal national team, appearing for the team during the 2019 FIFA Women's World Cup qualifying cycle.

+On 30 May 2023, she was included in the 23-player squad for the FIFA Women's World Cup 2023.

+On 24 June 2025, Marchão was called up to the Portugal squad for the UEFA Women's Euro 2025.